Course Syllabus

 BYU-Idaho is committed to providing a working and learning atmosphere that reasonably accommodates qualified persons with disabilities.
 Reasonable academic accommodations are reviewed for all students who have qualified documented disabilities.
 Services are coordinated with the student and instructor by BYU-Idaho Disability Services.
 If you need assistance or feel you have been unlawfully discriminated against based on disability, you may seek resolution through established policy and procedures.

-If you have any disability that may impair your ability to complete this course successfully, please contact Disability Services as soon as possible, preferably before the beginning of the semester, to ensure that you receive appropriate accommodations.
+If you have any disability that may impair your ability to complete this course successfully, please contact Disability Services as soon as possible, preferably before the beginning of the semester.

 Other University Policies

-Go to the Student Resources module to review the university policies regarding honesty, online etiquette, communication expectations, and so on.
+Visit the Student Resources module to review university policies on honesty, online etiquette, communication expectations, and more.

 Course Summary: